 Eneas’ ready access to a large pool of local private investors guarantees the stability of the financial structure.
 These companies can then reclaim their investment as a tax deduction at the end of the fiscal year.

 Rafael Lopez is the head of Eneas’ Canary Island outfit.

 - Anna Marie de la Fuente

-Bellucci wears dresses from the 2013 spring/summer collection from Dolce & Gabbana.
+Bellucci wears dresses from a past spring/summer collection from Dolce & Gabbana.

 In 1996 she was nominated for a 'César Award' for best supporting actress for her portrayal of 'Lisa' in "L'Appartement".

 She has since played in numerous films including "Tears of the Sun" (2003), "The Matrix Reloaded" (2003), "The Brothers Grimm" (2005), "Le Deuxième souffle" (2007), "Don't Look Back" (2009), and "The Sorcerer's Apprentice" (2010).